aosborne17/Web-Chat-Application/Notes/js-with-flask.md

 ```
 $(function() {
           // here we are binding the id of a html element
+          // Note that the "#" sign means jquery will look for an element id = to what is specified
           $('#sendBtn').bind('click', function() {
           // When the button is clicked, it will run a function specified in our python files
             $.getJSON('/run',